Vegan Bolognese sauce with lentils makes for a hearty and comforting meal for Meatless Mondays or any other day!

 To make a classic, meat-based Bolognese sauce, you typically begin by sautéing ground beef or pork.
 For our lentil tomato sauce, we begin by cooking the dried lentils.

 Tip: You can cook the lentils up to a day in advance to save time.
+You can also cook lentils in the Instant Pot if more convenient.

 I generally recommend dried lentils because they are more economical and have better texture than canned.
 However, if you are really pressed for time, canned lentils are a suitable option for a dish, such as this one, where lentils are combined with a sauce.
 Just drain and rinse the canned lentils before adding them to the tomato sauce.
 It’s as easy as that!